-An employment letter is a document provided by your employer that confirms your current employment status and income stream.
-Along with an employment letter, banks may also require you to provide documentation or proof of your income, which could include:
+An employment letter is a document provided by your employer that confirms your current employment status and income.
+Some lenders may require an employment letter, while many only require you to provide proof of your income, such as recent payslips or tax returns.
+Some lenders will require you to provide both a letter of employment and recent payslips.

-What does an employment letter look like?
-Copy the below letter to use for your home loan.
+Copy the below letter to use for your home loan or download it using the buttons above.

 ABN: 1000 XXXX XXXX